AbiiGiordano/AbiiGiordano/README.md

 - 👋 Hi, I’m @AbiiGiordano
 - 👀 I’m interested in new experiences to boost my skills
 - 🌱 I’m currently learning at Universidad de Buenos Aires (Engineering)
-- 💞️ I’m looking to collaborate on challenging proyects in my first steps in this area
 - 📫 How to reach me ... abrilgh@gmail.com

 <!---